Healthy Control Human iPSC Line, Female, SCTi003-A

 This research-use-only (RUO) product has been consented for both academic and commercial use.
 Blood samples are ethically sourced using Institutional Review Board (IRB) or other regulatory authority-approved consent forms and protocols.
 For donor details and cell quality characterization of the source cell banks refer to the data figures on this page.
 SCTi003-A is derived from an αβ T cell and has undergone VDJ sequence rearrangement.
 For additional details, refer to the lot-specific Certificate of Analysis and Frequently Asked Questions About Induced Pluripotent Stem Cell Lines.

-The whole exome sequencing data is available upon request.
+Whole exome and whole genome sequence data files are available upon request.
 Please contact us for pricing.

 Figure 1. iPSC Line SCTi003-A Is Derived from a Healthy Female Donor